MOSES * EGYPT * SPAETH

 "...
 (Concerning vol. 1:) - Rarely has the dating been so clearly defined or the implications so fully underpinned in such meticulous detail. - A presentation of detailed arguments and painstaking analyses that contradict predominant theological trends. - An exceptional amount of prestige is at stake here, because if Ove von Spaeth is correct in the main, many years of dominant theological perceptions in this field will simple fall like dominoes. ... will encourage new breakthroughs and corrections for a long time to come ...".

-Rune Engelbreth Larsen, M.A. of History of Ideas; & History of Religion, - Faklen Journal - (7.Jan.2000)
+Rune Engelbreth Larsen, M.A. in History of Ideas; & History of Religion, - Faklen Journal - (7.Jan.2000)

 Sidetop